raphaelvallat/pingouin/README.rst

 7. Tests for sphericity, normality and homoscedasticity

-8. Effect sizes (Cohen's d, Hedges'g, AUC, Glass delta, eta-square...)
+8. Effect sizes and power analysis

 9. Parametric/bootstrapped confidence intervals around an effect size or a correlation coefficient